sagebei/cdl/README.md

    Examples: `source install.sh \opt\anaconda3` to install the library in the anaconda global environment, or `source install.sh ~\PyCharmProjects\venv` to install it in a virtual environment created in the PycharmProjects directory.)
+   - Creat a new virtual environment: `python -m venv /path/to/new/virtual/environment`.
+Then follow the above instructions to install the CDL library in it.

 ### Install CDL for Windows
 1. Install `git`, `Python3` or `anaconda`, `gcc`, `cmake` if you have not.
 You might need to load the `gcc`